9664250/TeamSparkleRocket/README.md

 * Firstly, finish the robot.
 This should take less than 10 minutes.
 * Then we let the driver (Graydon) practice for the rest of the period.
 * Cassandra will update the driving log into the section below ("Driving Log").
-* Santash and Phineas will be active and looking to make any changes to the robot design.
+* Santhosh and Phineas will be active and looking to make any changes to the robot design ( fixing the wheels and adding c bars to protect the motor from the claw that is shifting a lot of weight to).
 * CJ will make any changes to the code if needed.
 * Shayla will help document updates/progress.